 Professionally, my background has been in business for over 25 years.
 From the beauty industry, hospitality, private schools, and property management.
 Currently, I head up the HR department at a Property Management Company.
 This company has several properties in 3 different states.
 My HR focus is on Payroll and Health Benefits.

 I am also the founder of I CARE / U CARE, LLC.
 A mentoring and leadership program enriching Self-esteem, Self-awareness, and Mental Health Literacy, which is my passion and I believe my responsibility.
+And there are some places like Recovery Village who might be able to help.

 Personally. my interest goes from one extreme to another, just like me 🙂 I’m adventurous and reserved.
 I love the ARTS–whether it involves music, art or poetry…count me in!
+Having hobies and appreciating nature is important when it comes to handling mental illness; if possible you should try to move to an area with plenty of natural beauty like this for rent furnished apartment barrie.

 How did I Care / U Care, LLC come about?
 What made you decide to start a non-profit organization?